xamado/xamado.github.io/content/about.md

 ---
-title: "About"
+title: "Resume"
 date: 2022-07-07T22:21:35-03:00
 draft: false
 ---

-My name is Xavier Amado and I'm a Game Developer!
+My name is Xavier and I'm a Game Developer!

-I consider myself a problem-solver, hardworking and curious individual, most of my experience comes from a personal itch about learning how things work.

-I started "programming" when I was only 6 years old on a Commodore64 using Logo, then moved on to Basic, Pascal, C++ and never stopped.
-My first involvement in real game development was when GarageGames open-sourced the Torque Game Engine, back in a world where Game Engines were close guarded secrets and licenses costed millions, it was a great learning opportunity for me.
+I consider myself a problem-solver, hardworking and curious.
+Most of my experience comes from a personal itch to understand how things work.
+I started “programming” at six years old on a Commodore 64 using Logo, then moved on to BASIC, Pascal, C++, and haven’t stopped since.
+My first real involvement in game development was when GarageGames open-sourced the Torque Game Engine — back in a time when game engines were closely guarded secrets and licenses cost millions.
+That moment opened the door for me, and I never looked back.

-Out ouf curiosity and a "I'm sure I can do it" attitude, I also dwelved into other industries like Web, Servers, Video encoding, etc, but I always returned to my true passion, games.

-Currently I'm working as a Technical Director at Globant, a software service provider company, leading much of our efforts into Game Development.
-Even though I don't have much contact with code on my day to day work I still feel joy on knowing that I'm giving over 80+ people the opportunity to learn and work on AAA game projects, a rare opportunity in my country.
-That being said, I never stopped working on my pet programming projects.
+Recently I worked as a Technical Director at Globant, a large software services company, where I lead multiple teams (over 100 people) focused on AAA game development.
+My role involved a mix of mentorship, technical planning, architecture, and building core systems for the team to expand on.
+That said, I still code often, both at work and in my personal time — because programming isn’t just my job; it’s what I love doing.

+When I’m not working, I’m usually experimenting.
+I’m constantly learning new things or prototyping new ideas — from writing a Gameboy emulator to a basic OS.
+One of my longest-running personal projects is Spark, a custom rendering engine supporting ray-traced GI running on DirectX 12 with an API abstraction layer (Vulkan is WIP).
+I’ve also built many prototypes in Unreal Engine — from spherical planets using clipmaps, to rebuilding Unreals Character Movement Component to support dynamic gravity and movement inside moving and rotating vehicles (spaceships).

+You can find some of my work at https://github.com/xamado and https://xamado.github.io/projects/.
+Most of it is exploratory, the product of late nights driven by curiosity rather than deadlines — but it shows my range, drive, and technical curiosity.

+I take pride in being proactive and thorough.
+I enjoy fixing bugs and understanding systems deeply.
+If someone tells me code "just started working," I’ll keep digging until I break it again and understand why.
+I favor clean, data-oriented solutions over overly abstract OOP designs — code should solve problems, not introduce new ones.
+(Though I’m well aware that sometimes we must work within messy systems — hi Unreal! 👋)

-When I step away from the computer I enjoy flying airplanes, I got my private pilots license and I'm currently working towards my commercial.
+Outside of programming, I enjoy flying airplanes.
+I hold a private pilot’s license and am currently working toward my commercial certification — another lifelong goal rooted in curiosity and challenge.

 # Skills